 - 1 teaspoon salt

-- Let cool a few minutes, then cut into squares and serve with a pat of butter, drizzled with honey.
+- Bake at 400°F for 22-25 minutes, until toothpick inserted comes out clean.
+Let cool a few minutes, then cut into squares and serve with a pat of butter, drizzled with honey.